kennywall/import-test/_posts/2012-12-17-hackathons-for-week-of-december-17th-2012.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>These are the hackathons we are tracking on at&nbsp;Hack Weekends.It looks like about 21 different events in the United States.Ann Arbor, MI
+{% include JB/setup %}<p>These are the hackathons we are tracking on at&nbsp;Hack Weekends.
+It looks like about 21 different events in the United States.

+Ann Arbor, MI

 &nbsp;